-At the shopping centre, Latino Cafe and Discovery Cafe are both dog-friendly.
-Alternatively, head to the lush surrounds of Garden Cafe, part of 1770 Getaway, on the edge of Agnes Water.
+At the shopping centre, Latino Cafe and Cafe Discovery are both dog-friendly.
+Alternatively, head to the lush surrounds of Getaway Garden Cafe, part of 1770 Getaway, on the edge of Agnes Water.

-At Town of 1770, a popular dog-friendly option is the 1770 Beach Hotel opposite the foreshore.
-Although it’s recommended just to stick to ordering drinks, with the food options not the greatest.
+At Town of 1770, a popular dog-friendly option is the 1770 Beach Hotel, opposite the foreshore.
+It’s another great spot to watch the sunset with a drink, with dogs allowed at the front verandah area.

 Dog-Friendly Accommodation in Agnes Water

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.